 Is your vehicle currently registered in Nevada?
 Download and complete the Organization Application for Disabled Persons License Plates and/or Placards and get your physician's signature.
-Bring the the completed application, your physician’s signature and your old plates to the DMV.
+Bring the completed application, your physician’s signature and your old plates to the DMV.
 (If you wish to keep your old plates, you’ll be required to bring the rear plate and give up the decal in person.)

 If you want to keep the same expiration date, the DMV will give you new plates with a new registration slip and decal.
-You will not be required to get an emission inspection or renew registration.
+You will not be required to get an emission inspection or renew your registration.

 You’ll be able to renew your vehicle registration for a full year.
 In order to do this, you must: